 Note the expanded spacing of the deep yellow to magenta hues and the large span between light yellow and blue green, with the correspondingly excessive compression of the distance between magenta and middle blue.
 In NCS:

-Blue green is the complement of scarlet red
+Blue green is the complement of red orange

-Green blue is the complement of middle yellow
+Green blue is the complement of orange red

 See the section on the Swedish Natural Color System for more information.